 I’ve featured a lot of readers on this website: solo travelers, couples, young and old travelers, Brits, Canadians, and Americans.
 But there are still a lot of viewpoints I haven’t covered.
 So today’s reader interview brings some more diversity and perspective to our series.
 Today we talk to Oneika, a thirty-something, single black traveler from Canada who teaches in Hong Kong.
 A lot of e-mails ask me about racial prejudice on the road, and since it’s a perspective I can’t answer, let’s talk to Onieka about that and teaching!

 Nomadic Matt: Tell everyone about yourself.

-Oneika: I am a serial expat, blogger, and travel junkie who has travelled to 68 countries around the world!
+Oneika: I am a serial expat, blogger, and travel junkie who has traveled to 68 countries around the world!
 I hail from Toronto, Canada, though my parents were born in sunny Jamaica.
 This means that even though I’m used to cold weather, I hate it — the tropics run through my veins!
 I’m 31 years old and have been living abroad for over eight years now.
-While I’m a traveller at heart, I’m a teacher by trade and currently teach middle-school English at a private school in Hong Kong.
+While I’m a traveler at heart, I’m a teacher by trade and currently teach middle-school English at a private school in Hong Kong.

 What inspired your move to Hong Kong and love of travel?

 My move to Hong Kong was inspired by a burning desire to work and travel in the Far East — Asian culture has always seemed so exotic to me, and the idea of living on the other side of the world appealed to me.
 However, my first experience with intercontinental travel began during my third year of university, where I did a year-long study abroad program in France.
 After I realized that I could make money teaching, I spent a second year in France doing that and then moved on to do the same thing in Mexico.
 Wanting more of a culture shock and remembering my initial desire to head to the Far East, I decided to look for teaching jobs in Asia.

 What did you do to save up for all your travel?